TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/HowToGetHelp.rst

 .. _slack:

 ===============
-How to get help
+How to Get Help
 ===============

 .. _get-help-on-writing-docs:

-Get help on writing documentation
+Get Help on Writing Documentation
 =================================

 If you wish to contribute to the docs, have questions about the